RandomComputerUser/FancyLighting/README.md

 [EasyXnb](https://github.com/SuperAndyHero/EasyXnb) is required to build this mod.
 The EasyXnb config file can be found in the Effects directory.

+## Mod.Call() API

+### AddHook
+- `"AddHook", "PostUpdateLightMap", Action<Texture2D, Matrix, Rectangle, bool>`
+  - Add a hook that runs after Smooth Lighting updates its light map texture.
+This exposes the light map texture.
+  - **Hook Parameters:**
+    - `Vector2D lightMapTexture`: The texture used to sample the light map.
+    - `Matrix samplingTransformation`: A transformation matrix that converts world coordinates (in pixels) to normalized coordinates for sampling `lightMapTexture`.
+    - `Rectangle lightMapArea`: The area of the world covered by the light map, measured in tiles.
+    - `bool cameraMode`: Whether the light map is for a camera mode capture.
+  - **Remarks:** The dimensions of `lightMapTexture` may not match the dimensions of the light map in tiles.
+- `"AddHook", "PreDrawSky", Func<Vector3, Vector3, Vector3, (Vector3, Vector3, Vector3)>`
+  - Add a hook that runs before Fancy Atmosphere draws the sky.
+This allows the color of the sky to be modified.
+  - **Hook Parameters:**
+    - `Vector3 highSkyColor`: The color of the high part of the sky.
+    - `Vector3 lowSkyColor`: The color of the low part of the sky.
+    - `Vector3 skyColorMult`: A color multiplier applied to the entire sky.
+Typically this changes based on the biome.
+  - **Hook Returns:** `(Vector3, Vector3, Vector3)`
+    - `Vector3 highSkyColor`: The modified high sky color.
+    - `Vector3 lowSkyColor`: The modified low sky color.
+    - `Vector3 skyColorMult`: The modified sky color multiplier.
+  - **Remarks**: The hook will be run both while on the main menu and while in a world.

 ## Latest Version

 ### v1.1.0 (2026-04-??)